ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_uninstall/README.md

 ------------

 The role enforces safety at multiple levels:
-1. **CP4D presence detection**
+1. CP4D presence detection
    - The role first checks whether CP4D namespaces exist.
    - If CP4D is not detected, the role exits without making changes.

-2. **Interactive confirmation**
-   - If CP4D is detected, the user is prompted to confirm uninstall.
-   - Default behaviour is **safe exit** (no uninstall).
+2. Explicit confirmation required
+   - Uninstall proceeds only when explicitly confirmed.
+   - If confirmation is not provided, the role exits safely without performing any destructive actions.

-3. **Safe-to-force execution order**
+3. Controlled execution order
-   - Operator and workload cleanup first
+   - Operator reconciliation sources are removed first
+   - Workloads are cleaned before namespace deletion
-   - Finalizer removal only when required
+   - Finalizer removal is used only when required
-   - Namespace deletion as the final step
+   - Namespace deletion is performed as the final step

-4. **Automation-friendly override**
+4. Automation-friendly execution
-   - Interactive confirmation can be skipped explicitly for CI/CD.
+   - Confirmation can be provided via environment variable for CI/CD usage.

 **Uninstall Strategy**
 ------------------

 The uninstall process is intentionally staged:
 1. Stop operator reconciliation (OLM objects, CatalogSources)
 2. Remove CP4D workloads (Deployments, StatefulSets, Jobs)
-3. Clean known operator-scoped custom resources
+3. Clean operator-scoped custom resources
-4. Perform a last-resort finalizer cleanup for any remaining resources
+4. Perform finalizer cleanup for remaining blocking resources
-5. Delete CP4D-related CRDs actually used by CP4D
+5. Delete CP4D-related CRDs actively used by CP4D
 6. Delete CP4D namespaces

 This ordering ensures:
-- no resources are recreated during uninstall
+- resources are not recreated during uninstall
-- finalizers do not block namespace deletion
+- finalizers do not permanently block namespace deletion
+- broken installations can be cleaned successfully
-- partial failures can be re-run safely
+- the role can be safely re-run in recovery scenarios

 **Finalizer Handling**
 ------------------